awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 + The longest prefix route for the destination address\.
 + If routes are the same with different targets:
   + Static routes have a higher precedence than propagated routes\.
-  + Among propagated routes, VPC CIDRs have a higher precedence than Direct Connect gateways than Client VPN\.
+  + Among propagated routes, VPC CIDRs have a higher precedence than Direct Connect gateways than Site\-to\-Site VPN\.

 Consider the following VPC route table\.
 The VPC local route has the highest priority, followed by the routes that are the most specific\.
 When a static route and a propagated route have the same destination, the static route has a higher priority\.